 CakePHP 3.0 is integrated with various new features and enhancements, such as:

 - Better performance.
-Version 3 is integrated with performance improvements to the bootstrap process, the routing process, and several parts of process that generates helper templates.
+Version 3 is integrated with performance improvements to the bootstrap process, the routing process, and several parts of the process that generate helper templates.

 - Enhanced components and helpers.
 Version 3 offers enhanced support for “flash messages” with its new FlashHelper and Flash Component.
 There is also CookieComponent that allows easy separation of the configuration of cookie namespaces and handling of cookie data.

 - Enhanced consistency of conventions.
-The application skeleton and plugin skeletons is enabled to use the same directory structure so it’s more consistent with one another.
+The application skeleton and plugin skeletons are enabled to use the same directory structure so it’s more consistent with one another.

 - Themes and plugins merged.
 With CakePHP 3, themes were more powerful and robust.
 As well as you needed the theme to have the same capabilities as plugins.
 This way any plugin can be used as a theme, thus simplifying packaging and redistribution.